25 years of experience

 Facilitate community engagement and meaningful conversations

-Clients are nonprofits, schools, municipalities, businesses, philanthropic foundations, and grassroots initiatives (see examples of past work).
+Clients are schools, nonprofits, municipalities, businesses, philanthropic foundations, individuals, and grassroots initiatives (see examples of past work).
 These are determined individuals, mission-driven organizations, and groups that are ready for support to move forward intentionally and in connected, inclusive ways.

 Offerings and Services

-Community co-creation.
-The people who are impacted by a project, initiative, or decision are intentionally engaged to discern, understand, imagine, or implement what happens.
+The people who are impacted by a project, initiative, or decision are intentionally engaged to discern, understand, imagine, or implement strategic interventions or intentional paths forward.
 The perspectives, insights, strategies, and existing relationships of people central to the matter are the expertise drawn upon to clarify the direction and approach.
 Ashley (and other supportive, accountability partners) offer strategic direction, thought partnership, facilitation, and project management support.
 The approach is shaped by formal training and direct experiences with groups and communities of many sizes and compositions, groups that are learning and moving forward together.

 Collaboration and Team Dynamics